anany14/Modelling_Airbnbs_property_listing_dataset/README.md

 4. **Hyperparameter Tuning with GridSearchCV:** The `tune_regression_model_hyperparameters` function uses GridSearchCV for hyperparameter tuning, allowing us to explore a wider range of hyperparameter values for different regression models.

+5. **Save Model:** The `save_model` function saves a regression model, its hyperparameters and performance metrics in the folder of choice.

-5. **Model Evaluation and Selection:** The `evaluate_all_models` function evaluates multiple regression models (Linear Regression, Decision Tree, Random Forest, Gradient Boosting) by tuning their hyperparameters.
+6. **Model Evaluation and Selection:** The `evaluate_all_models` function evaluates multiple regression models (Linear Regression, Decision Tree, Random Forest, Gradient Boosting) by tuning their hyperparameters.
 The best model is selected based on validation RMSE, and the trained models are saved along with their performance metrics.

-6. **Finding the Best Model:** The `find_best_model` function identifies the best-performing model based on the saved validation RMSE values from the earlier model evaluations.
+7. **Finding the Best Model:** The `find_best_model` function identifies the best-performing model based on the saved validation RMSE values from the earlier model evaluations.

-7. **Plotting Data:** The `plot_all_models` function plots either a comparison of different models using scatterplots or the total performance if a single model is provided.
+8. **Plotting Data:** The `plot_all_models` function plots either a comparison of different models using scatterplots or the total performance if a single model is provided.

 #### Model Selection and Metrics